Your one stop destination for information about Canvas @ FLC.

 - How do I combine courses in Canvas?

 - The whole “multi” business from the D2L days is all DIY in Canvas.
-Details on how to combine course sections can be found here: https://community.canvaslms.com/docs/DOC-3044
+Step-by-step instructions on how to combine course sections can be found here: https://community.canvaslms.com/docs/DOC-3044

 - Cross-listed classes (as defined by Los Rios) will be automatically grouped together within a single Canvas course.